-The bookstore accepts credit/debit cards, PayPal or Cougar Card (Flex, Cougar Cash and Financial Aid).
+The bookstore accepts credit/debit cards and financial aid.

-earning Center/Writing Studio.
+Learning Center/Writing Studio

 The Learning Center/Writing Studio provides a variety of academic resources and services to help students develop educational strategies and skills that will assist them on their path to graduation.